 Black Swan is a 2010 film that exemplifies pathological

-is very common within this personality type, for there's substantial
+is extremely common within this personality type, for there's substantial

 difficulty with identifying feelings and needs.
 Having learned

-to obliterate emotions in order to survive, recognizing and conveying
+to obliterate vital emotions in order to survive, recognizing and

-them in a straightforward manner is not only foreign, it involves
+conveying them in a direct, straightforward manner not only feels

-whom experiencing and expressing needs produces discomfort.
+whom experiencing and expressing needs produces deep discomfort.
 Therefore,

-a series of minor infractions that are usually unwitting on another's
+a series of minor infractions that could be unwitting on another's

-part, are initially glossed over, and internalized as trivial or "unimportant."
+part, are initially glossed over, and internalized as "trivial

 fashion, which can include physical, sexual or emotional withdrawal,